Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus making us eat less.

 Most fish contain high mercury levels which are considered a contaminant that can cause genetic abnormalities and damage brain or kidneys functions.
 Research what’s the best fish to eat that are safe for you and the environment.

 To help ensure safe seafood eating and high mercury intake, eat a variety of fish and avoid fish high in mercury — such as tilefish from the Gulf of Mexico, shark, swordfish and king mackerel.

 So red meat is a confusing one.
 It has been the debate of many saying it’s good for you while others say that protein from meat sources is dangerous to your health in the long run.

-One debate, for example, is how beef, pork, buffalo, mutton, and venison are not good for heart health because they contain a lot of fats and cholesterol
+One debate, for example, is how beef, pork, buffalo, mutton, and venison are not good for heart health because they contain a lot of fats and cholesterol, however, this only holds true to highly-processed red meat.

-However, this only holds true to red meat that is highly-processed.
-On the other hand, a healthy and clean cut of lean beef that is unprocessed is rich in healthy proteins and micronutrients.
+On the other hand, a clean and unprocessed cut of lean beef is rich in healthy proteins and micronutrients.

 You might say, “What about bacon?
 Is bacon a lean protein?”

-The answer is no, bacon is not considered a lean protein.
+The answer is a big No Way!
+Bacon is not considered a lean protein ever.